-How Long Does a Roof Last in Texas?
+How Will a Roof Last in Texas?

 You might know that no roof will last forever and that the industry standard for an asphalt roof is 20 years.
 Someone might have told you that it depends on the materials or brand of shingles you use.
 You may even get your question answered by another question: How experienced is your roofing company?

-Factors Affecting Roof Lifespan in Texas No one can tell you how long your roof will last.
+No one can tell you how long your roof will last.
 Materials, climate, and even your roofing contractor’s expertise can significantly impact its lifespan.

 Climate and Location

-- Your roof may be one strong storm or extreme weather event away from the end of its life.
-So the answer to, “How long does a roof last in Texas?” varies a lot on where you live in Texas.
-Storm-prone Areas: Frequent hail orstrong winds can damage or curl your roof shingles, shortening its lifespan.
+Your roof may be one strong storm or extreme weather event away from the end of its life.
+So, the answer to, “How long does a roof last in Texas?” varies a lot on where you live in Texas.

 - Hot, Sunny Regions: Prolonged exposure to UV rays wears down shingles, causing them to crack and weaken faster.